-Felipe Trujillo Lopez, manager of natural gas division, Ecopetrol, and director, APLA.
+Felipe Trujillo Lopez, manager of natural gas division, Ecopetrol.

 PETROCHEMICAL AND CHEMICAL PRODUCTION IN COLOMBIA

 Colombia has a number of key players in its petrochemical and chemical industry, counting on a mix of national, foreign, private and state companies for production that is mostly consumed domestically, but increasingly being exported to neighbouring countries with fewer resources.